 If you like to compare things, you’ll be interested to know that the Surface Pro measures 0.33 by 11.5 by 7.9 inches (HWD) and weighs 1.72 pounds (without the Type Cover), which is exactly the same as the Microsoft Surface Pro 4.
 With a closer look, you’ll realize that the new Surface has fairly rounder edges around the case, and the vents for the seventh-generation Core i5 and Core i7 processor are slightly thinner, but they don’t count for much.

 It uses the same 12.3-inch PixelSense Display with a 2,736-by-1,824 resolution as its predecessor, so it feels and looks very familiar.
-With the high resolution, you get bright color, and viewing angles are wide enough, and it adds more features like an IR camera that’s handy for Windows Hello logon alongside arear-facing 8MP camera for capturing day-to-day memories.
+With the high resolution, you get a bright color, and viewing angles are wide enough, and it adds more features like an IR camera that’s handy for Windows Hello logon alongside a rear-facing 8MP camera for capturing day-to-day memories.

 Behold New Things and Power

-The pop out kickstand is among the new improvements in the Surface Pro.
+The pop-out kickstand is among the new improvements in the Surface Pro.
 It now opens to a full 165 degrees, which takes it to a new flat, while still exhibiting a decent tilt.
 This is better than the 150-degree recline you get from the Surface Pro 4, and worth the upgrade if your previous Surface Pro doesn’t recline enough for your liking.
-If you’re worried of the tablet falling off, the Microsoft Surface Dial comes handy.
+If you’re worried about the tablet falling off, the Microsoft Surface Dial comes in handy.

 If you often type for long sessions at home or on a coffee shop table, the keys with 1.5mm of travel are comfortable enough.
 However, just like its predecessors, a combination of the kickstand and flappy cover won’t give you the most comfortable typing experience on your lap.